 A speeding ticket or other moving violation will increase your insurance premiums regardless of age.
 Insurers value statistics, and the data show that drivers who have tickets are more likely to be involved in accidents that might lead to claims.

-The rate hike will differ between insurance companies, but Alabama drivers can expect a 41% increase in their premiums after receiving a speeding ticket for driving 1-29 mph over the limit.
+The rate increase will vary by insurance company, but Alabama drivers can expect a 41% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.

 Seniors who have a speeding ticket or minor moving violation can expect increased insurance costs.
 Based on our analysis, the best insurance providers for seniors with tickets are shown in the table below.